 Finally, we were able to play with the pinball machine.
-The goal was to get the high score by rolling over the point markers.
+The goal was to get a high score by rolling over the point markers.
 This took some practice.
 I should say, this took some practice for me – my daughter seemed to be a natural.
-She schooled me early and often, and had a fun time doing it.
+She schooled me early and often and had a fun time doing it.

 What We Liked The Best